I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nf-mrx-rxsetdomainformailslotbroadcast.md

 <p>One of the parameters passed to the <b>RxRegisterMinirdr</b> routine indicates whether the network mini-redirector supports mailslots.
 A network mini-redirector would normally call <b>RxSetDomainForMailslotBroadcast</b> from the <b>MrxStart</b> routine or as part of an external request to start the driver initiated by a file system control (FSCTRL) or an I/O control (IOCTL) request from a user-mode application or service.</p>

-<p>A network mini-redirector registers with RDBSS whenever the driver is loaded by the kernel and unregisters with RDBSS when the driver is unloaded.
-This registration process is a two-way hand shake in which the network mini-redirector informs RDBSS that it has been loaded by calling <b>RxRegisterMinirdr</b>, the registration routine exported from RDBSS.
-RDBSS completes the registration and initialization process by calling <b>MrxStart</b>, one of the callback routines exported by the network mini-redirector and passed in as part of the dispatch table to <b>RxRegisterMinirdr</b>.</p>

-<p>One of the parameters passed to the <b>RxRegisterMinirdr</b> routine indicates whether the network mini-redirector supports mailslots.
-A network mini-redirector would normally call <b>RxSetDomainForMailslotBroadcast</b> from the <b>MrxStart</b> routine or as part of an external request to start the driver initiated by a file system control (FSCTRL) or an I/O control (IOCTL) request from a user-mode application or service.</p>

 ## -requirements
 <table>
 <tr>